tommy-iasia/CheckLogFiles/CheckLogWorker/readme.md

 > Suggested to be called at least *every 5 minutes*

-# Scheduling

-You are adviced to use Window's Task Scheduler to call the CheckLogWorker.exe in your favor.

 # Logging

 Logs are generated whenever the worker program is called.